BlueBrain/Keyv/doc/Feature.md

 * Bullet points of what the feature has to fulfil

-## New dependencies
+## Dependency Changes

-* List all new third-party software, motivate dependency
+* List all new and removed dependencies to all projects (third-party and internal)
+* Motivate dependency
+* Remove section if no new dependencies

 ## API

 If applicable, list the API for the feature here, otherwise remove section.

+## Protocol

+If applicable, describe the communication protocol, otherwise remove section.

 ## File Format